Smithy code

 The Smithy code is a series of letters embedded, as a private amusement, within the April 2006 approved judgement of Mr Justice Peter Smith on The Da Vinci Code copyright case.
+The judge publicly admitted that "I can't discuss the judgement, but I don't see why a judgement should not be a matter of fun."
 It was first broken, in the same month, by Dan Tench, a lawyer who writes on media issues for The Guardian, after he received a series of email clues about it from Justice Smith.

 How the code works

 The letters in question are part of the actual text of the judgement, but italicised in contrast to the rest of the text.
 The following sequence of unusually emphasised letters can be extracted from the judgement document:

 The italicised letters only occur up to paragraph 43 (which is page 13 of a 71-page document).
 Meanwhile, paragraph 52 concludes with this sentence: "The key to solving the conundrum posed by this judgment is in reading HBHG and DVC."
 (These abbreviations are used by Smith throughout the judgement in referring to the books at issue, The Holy Blood and the Holy Grail and The Da Vinci Code.)

 There are 70 sections in the judgement.
 The source words from the judgement for the letters (with intervening words removed):